fuzzymfx/fuzzymfx.github.io/content/current.md

 I am not planning on taking up much work, and have thought of taking an hour of my day to figure out where this is all going.
 I have long-term goals, and to be able to accomplish them, I need to be more disciplined and focused.
 The path must be streamlined.
 This daily routine will help me to stay on track and keep my goals in sight.
 This month would be spent planning out the next four odd years.

-March is supposed to be a short pause, an interlude, a time to reflect and recharge.
+March is supposed to be an interlude, a time to reflect and recharge.
 My goals would be to focus on my fitness journey and improve my writing.
 Writing has always been a passion of mine, serving as a conduit for connecting with others and sharing my insights.
 Lately, I've been particularly prolific, and I have been writing a lot.
-The blogs aren't indexed here, but you can find them on my [substack](https://fuzzymf.substack.com/).
-I will index them here as well, just as I feel more comfortable.

 ###### Feb